 Morale is highest when we are a complementary system!

-LISA JAMIESON is a licensed pastoral counsellor, certified Christian temperament therapist and caregiver coach.
+LISA JAMIESON is a pastoral counsellor, certified Christian temperament therapist and caregiver coach.
 She is co-founder of Walk Right In Ministries where she serves as a special needs family advocate.
 Lisa and her husband, Larry, live in Minnesota with the youngest of their three grown daughters, Carly, who has Angelman Syndrome.
 Her books and Bible studies include “Finding Glory in the Thorns” and the picture book “Jesus, Let’s Talk.”